Brookridge Morgans began as a

 horse is reflected in my

-equine sculpture.
+equine sculpture and, hopefully, in the Morgans that I breed.
 I appreciate the older Morgan bloodlines of all families.

 My training philosophy uses positive